ember-learn/ember-blog/content/ember-released-4-11.md

 <!-- Block start: If there were no deprecations, remove this block -->

 Deprecations are added to Ember.js when an API will be removed at a later date.
 Each deprecation has an entry in the deprecation guide describing the migration path to a more stable API.
 Deprecated public APIs are not removed until a major release of the framework.
+No new deprecations are allowed after the `.10` release, to minimize churn before the next major release.

 Consider using the [ember-cli-deprecation-workflow](https://github.com/mixonic/ember-cli-deprecation-workflow) addon if you would like to upgrade your application without immediately addressing deprecations.